 - Contribute to workplace reporting of an incident and psychological impacts on self and others

-Participants must be a minimum of 10 years of age on the date of final assessment.
+Participants must be a minimum of 15 years of age on the date of final assessment.
 Participants must hold one of the following units of competency:

 Please note, it is a requirement of this course that practical demonstration of CPR must be performed on the floor.

-Upon successful completion of the course, participants will receive the SLSA Advanced Resuscitation Techniques Certificate and a nationally recognised statement of attainment for the following unit of competency:
+Certification Upon successful completion of the course, participants will receive the SLSA Advanced Resuscitation Techniques Certificate and a nationally recognised statement of attainment for the following units of competency:

 - HLTAID009 - Provide cardiopulmonary resuscitation